 After Helmut Lang retired from fashion in 2005, following Prada Group's acquisition of his namesake label, he left behind an enviable career characterized by hard-edged minimalism, aggressive experimentation, high-tech fabrics and (still) legions of imitators.
 But what he gained is just as enviable: a quieter, slower-paced artist's life in a leafy, rolling part of Long Island.
-Far removed from the treacherous canyons of Seventh Avenue, the Austrian-American has been carving out, sometimes literally, a contemplative and more meaningful existence here for the last six years.
+Far removed from the treacherous canyons of Seventh Avenue, this is where the Austrian-American has been carving out, sometimes literally, a contemplative and more meaningful existence.

 Make It Hard, as the show is called in a less-than-obscured double entendre, opens this weekend at Fireplace Project in East Hampton.
 Here, Lang explains how it came to be...